Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-02/00-index/page-01.md

 <div class="section-title">
   <img src="../img/assignment-02.svg" alt="" title="Assignment 2: READMEs" />
-  <h2 style="text-align: center;">02://READMEs</h2>
+  <h2 style="text-align: center;">Files and Directories</h2>
 </div>

-In the first Topic, we spent time with an overview of this course itself, the internet, the web, and what a web developer is.
-This Topic will build on these ideas by further expanding our development environment with more of the tools that you'll use throughout your time here.
+Last week, we spent time with an overview of this course itself, the internet, the web, and what a web developer is.
+This week will build on these ideas by further expanding our development environment with more of the tools that you'll use throughout your time here.

-By the end of this Topic, we hope you:
+By the end of this week, we hope you:
 <ul class="pros-and-cons">
   <li class="icon-pro">Further understand the importance of well-organized and well-labeled files in web development.</li>
   <li class="icon-pro">Set up a new folder/directory locally, and experimented with how files communicate.</li>